-Biologics are a relatively new class of medications designed to treat RA.
+Biologics are a class of medications designed to treat RA.
 They are genetically engineered proteins that are made from live cells.
 They target specific substances involved in the inflammatory response, such as cells (B-cell lymphocytes or T-calls) and proteins (TNF alpha, interleukin 6).
-Biologics used to treat RA can also be used to treat other autoimmune diseases, such as psoriatic arthritis, multiple sclerosis, and Crohn’s.
+Biologics used to treat RA can also be used to treat other autoimmune diseases, such as psoriatic arthritis, multiple sclerosis, and Crohn's.

 Because it is now possible to suppress the disease itself, the approach to treatment has changed.
 From the past "go low and go slow," which usually fails to control the disease, resulting in damage to joints and other systems, treatment is now early and aggressive, following the "treat to target" approach.

 Treating to target involves adjusting medication every three months or so until remission has been achieved.
 Rates of remission vary depending on the measurement used.
 The new ACR/EULAR criteria are very stringent, leading to an only six percent remission rate.
 Before you panic, be aware that these criteria were intended for the evaluation of clinical trials.
 Measurements used in clinical practice are more flexible and the best rates of remission currently achievable are 40-50 percent.
 For many more individuals, low disease activity is also possible.

 Biologics have also led to a significant change in another area of RA.
 Because of systemic inflammation, people with RA have a higher risk of heart attack and stroke.
 In the past, this led to a mortality gap: having a 10 years lower life expectancy than the general population.
 Since the introduction of Biologics, studies have demonstrated that the mortality gap has been reduced as lower levels of disease activity positively impacts heart health.
 This emphasizes the importance of treating RA aggressively to protect not only the joints, but also the rest of the body.